 What You'll Be Needing:

 First, it’s important to know that hydrangeas can change color on their own, based on the conditions and pH levels of the soil they are planted in. (learn more about how to care for hydrangea bushes here).
 If you want to change the color of your hydrangeas, it’s actually possible.
-But there are some important things to know first so you can do it right.
+But there are some important things to know first to do it right.
 The pH of your soil is important, so you will need to create the best scenario for managing this.

-Hydrangeas: A Gardener’s Guide If you really want to control the color of yours, you will do better if they are planted in pots.
+If you really want to control the color of yours, you will do better if they are planted in pots.
 When you have container hydrangeas, you have much more control over the condition of the soil.
 This makes it easier to control the colors.
 It doesn’t mean you can’t change the color of hydrangeas that are planted in the ground: just that it can take more work.

 When hydrangeas are planted or transplanted, they will often change colors on their own.
 This is because they are adjusting to their new environment.
 It can take some time to see what color they will settle in with and keep because it takes time for them to fully adjust to new soil.
 This is normal and to be expected, but what if you want to have control over what colors they are?